-On the closing day the loan starts and the transaction is completed.
+On closing day, the loan starts, and the transaction is completed.

 Your first mortgage payment will be due one month after the last day of the month you close.

 Your reoccurring monthly payment will be due on the first of each month.

 RATE SEARCH: Get Approved for a Home Loan